Top

 As I said, I stayed in Ahangama, but within the walls of the Galle Fort there are innumerable lodges for all tastes and wallets.

-Choose HERE the best place to spend the night surrounded by History.
+Find best place to spend the night in Galle.

 As for the meals, I followed the suggestions of the Lonely Planet and went to discover the Elita restaurant, near the lighthouse.
 Completely recommended!
 Mainly the tuna Carpaccio and the prawns.
 We liked it so much that on our last night in Sri Lanka we went back there. 🙂